PoojaGudmewar12/Greyatom_Codealong/README.md

 # Greyatom_Codealong
-This repo consist of all the code along session projects given by mentor.
+This repo consist of all my practice projects.
-Note: This repo is not about my solutions / Practice projects uploaded by me.
+Note: This repo is about Practice projects uploaded by me.